PinYuanChen/dragon-vs-tiger/README.md

 # DT
-*Dragon vs Tiger* is a simpilified project based on my working task.
+*Dragon vs Tiger* (龍虎) is a simpilified project based on my working task.

 There are two sides in this game: dragon and tiger.